editorconfig/specification/index.rst

 File Format
 ===========

+.. versionchanged:: 0.16.1

 EditorConfig files are in an INI-like file format.
-In an EditorConfig file, all beginning whitespace on each line is considered irrelevant.
-Each line must be one of the following:
+In an EditorConfig file, all beginning whitespace on each line is ignored.
+Each line must be one of the following, once leading whitespace is removed (and ignoring any trailing line separator):

-- Blank: contains only whitespace characters.
+- Blank: contains nothing.
 - Comment: starts with a ``;`` or a ``#``.
 - Section Header: starts with a ``[`` and ends with a ``]``.
    - May not use any non-whitespace characters outside of the surrounding